JeffreyChi1/JeffreyChi1/README.md

 Hello friends and colleagues,

-I am a graduate at the University of California, Riverside who obtained a degree in Business Economics with a concentration in computational statisics.
-I am also Revenue Data Analyst @Seel.
+I am a graduate at the University of California, Riverside who obtained a degree in Business Economics with a concentration in computational statisics and a Revenue Data Analyst @Seel.

 My technical skill sets include: Terminal/Linus commands, CSS(Bootstrap), HTML, Javascript(Node.js/ Dom Manipulation), Python(libraries: numpy, matplotlib.pyplot, pandas), and SQL.